fiveladdercon/launchpad/docs/support/intro.md

 $ spacecraft vendor2.pl vendor2.in proprietary.pl
 ```

-Here the `proprietary.pl` engine is reused for output, so you can focus on the
+Here the `proprietary.pl` engine is reused **as is** for output, so you can
-new vendor input.
+focus on the new vendor input.

 *The separation of the input problem from the output problem is a major
 benefit of using spacecraft.*